alberto56/dcycleblog/_posts/2022-04-19-phone-verification-drupal.md

 In the field settings page, you can check "Yes, only verified numbers" in the "Unique" section, then click "Save field settings".

-In the following pae, you can select "Required" in the "Verification" section.
+In the following page, you can select "Required" in the "Verification" section.

 Finally click "Save settings".